 One of my favorite things to do when traveling, is visit markets, as it’s one of the most interesting glimpses into the local culture.
 Markets are a huge part of daily life in Oaxaca, and there are a plethora to choose from in this amazing foodie city and state!
 By the way, Oaxaca is both a city and a state.

-If you’ll be visiting Oaxaca, be sure to also check out my blog post on From Plant to Bottle – A Mezcal Tour in Oaxaca.
+If you’ll be visiting Oaxaca, be sure to also check out my other blog posts:

 A few things to keep in mind when visiting the markets: